woodsjefferson126/dungeon_crawler/dungeon_crawler/memory-bank/designdoc.md

 3. **Name Selection:** A random D&D-style name is suggested or user can pick their own.
 4. **Starting Equipment:** Torch (stackable) and a basic dagger.

+## Game progress tracking

+Room Discovery:
+* Discovered rooms marked with * after name in map view
+* Only shows rooms player has visited

+Statistics Tracking:
+* Game time elapsed
+* Number of enemies defeated
+* Items used
+* Steps taken

 # 🗺️ Room Structure & Compass Navigation

+## Dungeon and room generation

+* Rooms are randomly generated
+* Connections are randomly generated
+* Recommended Room Layout Strategy:
+  1. Room Generation Rules:
+    * Generate exactly 20 rooms
+    * One entry room (fixed as starting point)
+    * One boss room (must be at least 10 rooms away from entry)
+  * 18 regular rooms with varying types:
+    * Combat rooms (40%): Contains enemies
+    * Treasure rooms (20%): Contains items/loot
+    * Empty rooms (20%): Just description and atmosphere
+    * NPC rooms (15%): Contains friendly/neutral NPCs
+    * Special rooms (5%): Unique puzzles or events
+  2. Connection Rules:
+    * Every room must be reachable
+    * No dead ends (except boss room)
+    * Each room should have 1-4 connections
+    * Include some loops for exploration
+    * Some connections can be locked (requiring keys)
+    * Some rooms can be dark (requiring torch)
+  3. Generation Algorithm:
+    * Create entry room
+    * Place boss room far from entry
+    * Fill space between with randomly typed rooms
+    * Generate connections ensuring:
+      * All rooms are accessible
+      * Path complexity increases towards boss
+      * Multiple possible paths to most rooms

 ## 🧱 Room Format